AlexanderLJones/pornhub-troll/README.md

 # Pornhub-Troll-Application
-This is an application which advertises itself as "Pornhub" and when run will Prank the person who runs it.
+This is an application which advertises itself as "Pornhub" and when run, will prank the person who runs it.